 Binocular Viewpoint Paintings

 In stuffed canvases shaped like a binocular’s viewpoint, I paint surreal characters who play out propaganda techniques and warped ideologies from the past and present.
-The main characters in this series are the Chattering Teeth which are based on the 1950s toy of the same name.
-These noise makers are up to no good, misdirecting and fuming nonsense.
-Humming from their vibrations, they churn inside fields of perceptual color built out of tiny marks of paint that transform into a merged color that is created only through its optical mixture in our eyeballs.
-Surrounding the Chattering Teeth are plants pulled from propaganda posters that advertised programs where the State became involved in policing pregnancy, dehumanization or creating a mythos around family.
-Some of these programs include the Lebensborn program (Germany), Operation Babylift (United States) and the One-Child policy (China).
-This addition to the work was prompted by the overturning of Roe v.
-Wade.
-Trapped in a voyeuristic viewpoint, these paintings are set in concentric textile frames that respond to the image within or further obstruct the viewer’s peripheral vision.
-Attuning us to this slippage of perspective, these paintings act as tools to see what’s affecting our vision.
+The main characters in this series are the Chattering Teeth (based on the 1950s wind up toy of the same name) and their crowned followers.
+These noise makers are up to no good, misdirecting and fuming nonsense dogma.
+Humming from their vibrations, they churn inside fields of perceptual color built out of tiny marks of paint that transform into a merged color that is visible only through its optical mixture in our eyeballs.
+Springing from these fields are plants I redraw from propaganda posters I research where the State has used the beauty of nature to mask their policies of fear and violence.
+Some of these programs include the Lebensborn program (Germany), Red Scare/McCarthyism (United States), Qanon (United States) and the One-Child policy (China).
+Flanking the paintings are gouache pennants where the Hammerheads fight back against the plants and figural ceramic vessels that hold up banners.
+These vessels represent a nation's Standard Bearer who was frequently the most zealot believer since they were unarmed, left only holding a symbol, as they led an army into war.